giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/GeometricKandelDistributionGenerator.md

 ▸ **recalculateDistributionFromAvailable**(`params`): `Promise`<[`GeometricKandelDistribution`](GeometricKandelDistribution.md)\>

 Recalculates the gives for offers in the distribution such that the available base and quote is consumed uniformly, while preserving the price distribution.

-**`Remarks`**

-The required volume can be slightly less than available due to rounding due to token decimals.
-Note that the resulting offered base volume for each offer should be at least minimumBasePerOfferFactor from KandelConfiguration multiplied with the minimum volume for the market - and similar for quote.

 #### Parameters